What was updated: New source of sanding belts in EU (CZ)

 - LD Grinder (IT)

 - Kamil Wisniewski (UK) - he is a guy who makes grinders as hobby.
-You can check out his grinders on BritishBlades.com here
+You can check out his grinders on BritishBlades.com here (the forum is gone unfortunately)

 - Konstantin Stefanov (BG) - you can see his grinder on bladecomunity.de here